luksoto/First_MLM_houses1980/project4_.md

 ####  Two charts that evaluate potential relationships between some home variables and the before1980 variable.

-I decided to created two charts using variables that could show some relationhip with the target.I found that there is not relevant information or relatioship between the livinarea and before1980 variables.
-We can observe that the distribution is very similar for all the years with some exeption after the 2000 year where there are some outliers.
+I created two charts using variables that could show some relationship with the target.
+I found that there is not relevant information or relationship between the variables livearea and before1980.
+We can observe that the distribution is very similar for all the years with some exeptions after the year 2000, where there are some outliers.
-The second graph, the selling price variable does not show relevant relevant information neither.
-We can observe that the before the 2000 year most of the houses prices are below $2 million.
+In the second graph, the selling price variable does not show relevant information either.
+We can observe that before the year 2000 most of the house prices are below $2 million.

 #####  TECHNICAL DETAILS